TRAINING COURSE DESCRIPTIONS

 Beginning on December 19, 2019 a newly adopted American National Standards Institute (ANSI) standard will take effect that requires updated manufacturers safety devices be installed and updated training requirements be implemented for all previously manufactured equipment and trained individuals to update their certifications under the new ANSI standards.
 Anyone who has received training and certification in the past on these elevated work platforms must re certify under the new training requirements.

-The Laborers Training Fund is offering this updated training certification by currently enrolling in the classes for the Mobile Elevated Work Platforms.
+LIUNA Training of Eastern Pennsylvania is offering this updated training certification by currently enrolling in the classes for the Mobile Elevated Work Platforms.

 This course provides updated certification training for individuals that are seeking to operate ANSI A92.24 – Type 3, Group B, Boom Lifts, 8-hour class.